naterbug25/Grocery-Web-Scraping/README.md

 # Grocery-Web-Scraping
 Scrap price data on items from Aldi, Kroger, and Walmart

-The script records and plots price data from Instacart for Aldi, Kroger, and Walmart.
+The script records and plots price data from Instacart for Aldi, Kroger, Walmart, and Ruler Foods.

 The "Item_List.csv" file contains each respective item's url for the script to navigate the browser too.